The Lovers Tarot Card Meaning & Interpretations

 It's important to note that The Lovers evolved into Adam and Eve, in the Garden of Eden, with the publication of the Rider-Waite-Smith (RWS) Tarot deck in 1910.
 Traditionally this tarot card depicted a well dressed couple receiving a blessing of their union from a king.
 Above them, with the sun in the background, hovers cupid ready to shoot with his bow and arrow.

-The Sun in the background is the one symbolic feature from the traditional tarot decks that was retained by the RWS deck.
-The Lovers is the only card in the RWS deck which depicts The Sun other than the 19th card of the major arcana.
+The sun in the background is the one symbolic feature from the traditional tarot decks that was retained by the RWS deck.
+In the RWS deck only three cards have the sun visible in the background sky.
+The Fool, The Lovers and The Sun.
 The Lovers and The Sun are dominated by the element of Fire which is opposite to the element of Water (emotions and love).
 The element of fire, like the 6 in numerology, symbolises the home and community in which we live and work.
 The Sun brings success, abundance, fertility and growth which, according to The Book of Genesis, is what the Garden of Eden provided, everything man and woman could want in one place.
 A paradise that was lost due to temptation, a bad choice and evil influence.

 Just as the appearance of Death in a Tarot spread doesn't generally indicate the death of someone nor does the appearance of The Lovers card indicate a new love interest or a romantic physical encounter.
 Tarot can be literal, and on occasion this maybe the message, but it is good practice when reading tarot spreads not to jump to literal conclusions each time these cards appear.

 © Phuture Me Ltd 2010-2018.
 All rights reserved.

 By Arthur Edward Waite (1911)